mtnfog/entitydb/README.md

 Once successfully built, an `entitydb.jar` will be under `entitydb-app/target`.
 This is a runnable jar that can be started with `java -jar entitydb.jar`.
 By default, all components will use internal implementations but this can be changed in the `entitydb.properties`.
 See the [Documentation](https://github.com/mtnfog/entitydb/blob/master/documentation.md) for details on configuring the `entitydb.properties`.

+## Deploying

+Refer to the wiki for detailed deployment instructions.
+Scripts are included under the `scripts/packaging/` directory to create an AMI (Packer script) and a Docker container.

 ### Ingesting Entities

 #### Via the REST API